Mac4294967295/zmod/README.md

 - mp_trailerpark:	Trailer Park
 - mp_vacant:		Vacant

-#structure of the mod
+# structure of the mod
-The main logic of the mod is located in the file zmod\maps\mp\gametypes\_rank.gsc
+The main part of the mod is located in the file zmod\maps\mp\gametypes\_rank.gsc
-#Editing the mod
+# Editing the mod
-open the *.gsc files with your preferred text editor
+To edit the mod open the *.gsc files with your preferred text editor.
 ## adding shop items
-###I)
+### I)
-To add items to the shop initialize the item in the file zmod\maps\mp\gametypes\_shop_menu.gsc with the function *initShopItem(args)* and place it in the resetZMenu() function. the arguments of the initShopItem(args) function are the following:
+To add items to the shop initialize the item in the file zmod\maps\mp\gametypes\_shop_menu.gsc with the function *initShopItem(args)* and place it in the resetZMenu() function.

+The arguments of the initShopItem(args) function are the following:

-name:	the name of the item
+- name:	the name of the item
-cost: 	how much the item should cost
+- cost: 	how much the item should cost
-page: 	on which page the item should be displayed
+- page: 	on which page the item should be displayed
-pos: 	the position of the item on each page (0-2)
+- pos: 	the position of the item on each page (0-2)
-text1: 	the text which is displayed when the item is purchasable
+- text1: 	the text which is displayed when the item is purchasable
-text2: 	the text which is displayed when the item is not purchasable (e.g. when it's already bought)
+- text2: 	the text which is displayed when the item is not purchasable (e.g. when it's already bought)

-####items additionally have the following attributes
+#### Items additionally have the following attributes
-in_use:		an integer which represents the current "in use" status of the item (default: 0)
+- in_use:		an integer which represents the current "in use" status of the item (default: 0)
-print_text:	defines which text (either text1 or text2) should be displayed in the menu(values: "text1" or "text2")
+- print_text:	defines which text (either text1 or text2) should be displayed in the menu(values: "text1" or "text2")
-###II)
+### II)
 add logic what should happen if the item is bought to the function doZombieShopPage*X*
-###III)
+### III)
 add logic to function giveUpgrades() so the player gets his upgrades back on respawn